-None of the Directors have contracts containing clauses envisaging the payment of indemnities, or the right to keep post-retirement Non-executive Directors do not receive, within incentive plans, benefits, in the event of resignations or dismissal/revocation UniCredit subscription rights.
-For the Chief Executive Officer no without just cause or if the employment relationship is terminated specific provisions are provided with reference to the right to keep, in case of termination, the options possibly received and the following a public purchase offer.
-In case of early termination of the mandate, the ordinary law provisions would therefore apply. eventual plans' provisions would therefore apply.
+None of the Directors have contracts containing clauses envisaging the payment of indemnities, or the right to keep post-retirement benefits, in the event of resignations or dismissal/revocation without just cause or if the employment relationship is terminated following a public purchase offer.
+In case of early termination of the mandate, the ordinary law provisions would therefore apply.

-The individual employment, as Executive, of the Chief Executive Officer, Mr. Jean Pierre Mustier, is today governed - also with regards to the event of resignations, dismissal/revocation or termination - by the ordinary provisions of the law and National Labor Agreement for Banking Industry Executives dated July 13, 2015.
+The individual employment, as Executive, of the Chief Executive Officer, Mr. Jean Pierre Mustier, is today governed - also with regards to the event of resignations, dismissal/revocation or termination by the ordinary provisions of the law and National Labor Agreement for Banking Industry Executives dated July 13, 2015.